Dollywood’s Harvest Festival & Great Pumpkin LumiNights 2026

 • Hike in Great Smoky Mountains National Park: June is a fantastic time to explore the park’s numerous hiking trails.
 The weather is warm, and the lush greenery is in full bloom.

 • Dollywood’s Splash Country: Cool off at Dollywood’s water park, which opens in June.
 It’s a great way to beat the summer heat.
+They also run their Summer Celebration festival all Summer long

 • Great Smoky Arts & Crafts Community: Explore the largest group of independent artisans in North America.
 You can find unique, handcrafted items in this historic 8-mile loop.